yadt/yadt-config-rpm-maker/README.md

 * Run `config-rpm-maker` as post-commit hook of your configuration repository:
   * Builds RPMs containing the configuration for each host.
   * Builds only the configuration RPMs for the affected hosts.
-  * Uploads configuration RPMs to a YUM repository.
+  * Uploads configuration RPMs to a repository using a configurable command.

 ```
 Usage: config_rpm_maker repo-url revision [options]